svrsaljko/roll_a_ball/README.md

 # Roll a ball

-## Offline playing with T-Rex gets a new dimension
+## Offline playing with the T-Rex gets a new dimension

 ## ... only on ROLL A BALL PWA